-Any sex crime is serious but open and gross in MA is taken very extremely serious.
-In addition to the typical penalties a felony conviction carries it also requires a sex offender registration.
-A criminal attorney can help to defend charges like open and gross behavior in MA.
+Open and gross is a serious crime in MA.
+In addition to the typical penalties, a felony conviction carries it also requires a sex offender registration.
+A criminal attorney can help to defend against charges like open and gross behavior in MA.

 What is Open and Gross Lewdness and Lascivious Behavior?

-The district attorney must prove five elements beyond a reasonable doubt to convict someone for committing open and gross act.
+The district attorney must prove five elements to convict someone for committing an open and gross act.

 - One exposed their genitals or buttocks or female breasts to at least one person;

-- It was done openly, intentional public exposure or a recklessly disregarded risk of public exposure;
+- Openly, intentional public exposure or a recklessly disregarded risk of public exposure;

-- A person was actually shocked or alarmed by the act
+- And the person was actually shocked or alarmed by the act

-In order to prove alarm or shock the prosecutor must prove beyond a reasonable doubt the person had a serious negative emotional experience.
-Shock or alarm is more than just nervousness or fear.
+In order to prove alarm or shock the prosecutor must prove the person had a serious negative emotional experience.
+Also, shock or alarm is more than just nervousness or fear.

 Defenses to Open and Gross Lewdness and Lascivious Behavior?

 An experienced Massachusetts criminal attorney can help defend sex crimes like open and gross.
-A criminal lawyer can read the allegations and find the strongest defense.
+Also, a criminal lawyer can read the allegations and find the strongest defense.

 Massachusetts Criminal Attorney

-Mass Criminal Attorney Patrick Donovan has successfully represented clients charged with open and gross charges in Ma.
-Attorney Donovan has helped clients avoid convictions to this criminal charge.
+Mass Criminal Attorney Patrick Donovan has successfully represented clients charged with many crimes in Ma.
+Attorney Donovan has helped clients avoid convictions for these criminal charge.

 Attorney Donovan was a prosecutor in Massachusetts.
-He uses that training to get the best outcome for each of his clients.
+Further, he uses that training to get the best outcome for each of his clients.